 The American Intellectual Property Law Associations' Report of the Economic Survey 2013 noted that the average salary for patent agents at a personal agency with less than five years’ of expertise was $92,250, and those of the first to third year vary from $55,500 to $126,250.

 What Is a Patent Agent or Patent Attorney?

 Whether or not you're a patent agent or patent lawyer, you typically perform identical roles.
 Patent agents and patent attorneys each have a degree in engineering or science, and so they must review the patent guidelines, patent laws, and the way the patent office works.
-The most important distinction between a patent agent and a patent attorney is that an attorney has also graduated from a law school, passed the legal bar, and has the flexibility to practice legislation in a number of states within the U.S.
+The most important distinction between a patent agent and a patent attorney is that an attorney has also graduated from a law school, passed the legal bar, and has the flexibility to practice law in a number of states within the U.S.

 If you need a patent agent, you can post your job on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.